EricChan11/CrActivity/README.md

-A project of a book called big nerd ranch guides (the second version)
+A java project of a book called

+android programing：big nerd ranch guide (the second version)